mattvend/Gpu/README.md

 # Gpu

 ## Goal of this project
-Benchmark interpolation algorithms running on GPU againt their CPU version.
-I used Lena as an input image.
+Benchmark interpolation algorithms running on GPU againt their CPU version using Lena as input image.

 ![Lena][Lena]